mrodalgaard/atom-expose/README.md

 Quick tab overview of open files.
 Similar to Mac OSX Exposé, Firefox Tab Group, Safari and Chrome Tab Overview, etc.

 The overview layout tries to simulate your current themes tab style.
+The text editor preview is taken from [Minimap](https://github.com/atom-minimap/minimap) if present.
+Shows file icons if the [file-icon package](https://github.com/DanBrooker/file-icons) is installed.

 ![expose-package](/screenshots/preview.png)